 - Weathering performance: In comparison with asphalt shingles, steel roofs are the most durable and strongest, especially in extreme weather conditions.
 A properly installed steel roof can withstand extreme cold, snow, strong winds, high heat, and hail alongside ice.

 - Environmental friendly: Steel is the most eco-friendly roofing option as it is highly recyclable since leftover pieces can later be reused.
 Moreover, steel sheets can be manufactured from previously recycled materials.

 - Energy efficiency: Most steel roof manufacturers are currently producing highly emissive metal panels with the capacity to release heat during high temperatures.
 Moreover, it is easy to mount energy-saving devices such as solar panels on steel roofs using clamps.

 - Low maintenance: When correctly installed, the maintenance cost of steel roofs is usually low.
 The majority of steel roof manufacturers provide guidelines on how to care and maintain new roofs, including getting rid of debris, branches, leaves, and other wastes blown onto the roofs and gutters by intense storms.

 - Fire resistance: Steel roofs are usually class-A rated in terms of non-combustibility, thus making them the most fire-resistant roofing materials.
 Fire-resistance is particularly essential in areas with high risks of wildfire outbreaks.

-- Increased color options: steel roofs come in any color.
+- Increased colour options: steel roofs come in any colour.
 Steel roof manufacturers have partnered with reputable paint makers with the ability to make high-quality paints that last for decades.